LunarWatcher/stackapi.cpp/docs/Getting-started.md

 Theoretically, all operating systems are supported.
 However, because Windows is Windows, and I use Linux, there is always a chance it's broken.

 If you can't get it to compile, open an issue.
 The primary goal is to support Linux, MacOS, and Windows.
-The main problem here is that I'm a Linux user, I don't own a Mac computer, and compiling on Windows is fucking miserable, so I'd rather not unless I have to.
+The main problem here is that I'm a Linux user, I don't own a Mac, and compiling on Windows is fucking miserable, so I'd rather not unless I have to.

 PRs to fix any incompatibilities are welcome, though it's currently unlikely there's going to be problems.
 All dependencies are cross-platform, and none of the library code uses OS API stuff (to be clear, I mean calls directly performed by the library, so calls unavoidably made by libraries do not count), so it _should_ be fine.